Open the map you care about

-Toggle the debug overlay with tf.DebugHUD 1 and tf.DebugHUD 0.
-If you want to validate the optional upscaler or triangle-culling paths, enable them in Project Settings first.
+Toggle the debug overlay with tf.DebugHUD 1 and tf.DebugHUD 0 when you want deeper engineering visibility.

 The sample project is intentionally compact.
 These directories are the ones you will touch most when integrating, tuning, or packaging the plugin.